Our Exclusive Video Cookbook Interviews

 Since we like to cook — and we hope you do, too — we took the time to sit with some big names in the business to peruse the pages of their cookbooks.

-After you watch these exclusive interviews, be sure to check out our Must-See Cookbooks.
+> After you watch these exclusive interviews, be sure to check out our Must-Read Cookbooks for classic recipes.

 Publisher: Clarkson Potter

 Originally Published: 2011